nus-cs2113-AY1920S2/duke/docs/README.md

 <br><br>

 ## 5. Filter Tasks from your Task List
-Filter tasks from your Task List either by a specified *keyword*, or by a specified *date time period*.
+Filter tasks from your Task List either by a specified *keyword*, or by a specified *time period*.

 ### <u>Usage </u>
 #### a. `find` -- Filter tasks from your Task List by a Specified Keyword